MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

   - flowmaker
   - enduser
 ---
-# Run your flows with Flics smart buttons (Preview)
+# Run your flows with Flics smart buttons (preview)

 Trigger your flows by pressing a physical button, known as a Flic, from Shortcut Labs.
-For example, press a Flic to track your working hours, block your calendar, count visitors at an event, or save geographical locations.
+For example, select a Flic to track your working hours, block your calendar, count visitors at an event, or save geographical locations.

 > [!IMPORTANT]
 >